LIS

 As used in this chapter, unless the context requires a different meaning:

-In general, the head of each covered entity shall ensure that information technology equipment and software used by blind or visually impaired employees, program participants, or members of the general public (i) provide access (including interactive use of the equipment and services) that is equivalent to that provided to individuals who are not blind or visually impaired; (ii) are designed to present information (including prompts used for interactive communications) in formats adaptable to both visual and nonvisual use; and (iii) have been purchased under a contract that includes the technology access clause required pursuant to § 2.2-3503.
+In general, the head of each covered entity or his designee shall ensure that the accessibility of the ICT used by employees, program participants, students, or members of the general public who have a disability (i) is equivalent to that provided to individuals who do not have a disability; (ii) is designed to present information (including prompts used for interactive communications) in formats accessible or adaptable to both persons with and without disabilities; and (iii) conforms with the accessibility requirements as provided in 28 C.F.R. § 35.200, whether developed in-house by a covered entity or procured.

 § 2.2-3503.
 Procurement requirements